SinghHarPratap/assignment-phase-1/chatSystem/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

 ## Git Layout
- Chatsystem Consists of mainly three folders namely: node modules, server and src. "node_modules" is autmatically generated which consist of all the required node modules.
-Sever fold consist of server side code which involves routes,server.js and socket.js.
-Whereas, src holds the angular code which basically a client side code.
+ Chatsystem Consists of mainly three folders namely: node modules, server and src. "node_modules" is automatically generated which consists of all the required node modules.
+Sever fold consists of server side code which involves routes,server.js and socket.js.
+Whereas, src holds the angular code which is basically a client side code.

  ## Data Structures
  Data Structures are a specialized means of organizing and storing data in computers in such a way that we can perform operations on the stored data more efficiently.
 In this assignment we mainly have two data structure's namely group data structure and user data structure.
 In group data structure we have different fields of data like objid, id, group_name, members, channel,and channelname.
 The code snippet given below portrays the data structure's.